Course Paper Template: A Tour of the Template

-Visual: The words “Walden University Writing Center” and the Walden University Writing Center logo on a blank page of a notebook with a pencil.
-The slogan “Your writing, grammar, and APA experts” appears.
-The screen shifts to present the words “The Course Paper Template” with the title “A Tour of the Template” underneath.
+Visual: The words “Walden University Writing Center,” the Walden University Writing Center logo, and the slogan “Your writing, grammar, and APA experts” appear.
+The screen shifts to present the words “Course Paper Template” with the title “A Tour of the Template” underneath.

 Audio: Music plays.

 Visual: The template title page is the visual.

 Audio: This video provides a tour of the course paper template and its features.
 The first page is called the title page.